5g-media/FaaS-VIM-Exercises/exercise7/README.md

 ## Exercise Description

-TODO.
+In this exercise, we are going to create, onboard, instantiate, and deploy a serverless face recognition VNF.

 [VLC](https://www.videolan.org/vlc/) should be installed on your laptop to watch the stream produced by the detection service.

 ### Create your action

-Create the action passing vdetection's docker image
+Create the action using vdetection's docker image

 At all-in-one UI open "Lean OW Web CLI".